Buying or Selling a Boat/Outboard Motor in Texas

 to process the following transactions:

-- Boat Registration Renewals
+- ALL Boat Registration Renewals

-- Titling of Boat or Motor
+- ALL Titling/Registration of Boat or Motor (not previously on TPWD record)

 Purchasing Used Vessels/Outboard Motors– DO NOT purchase a used boat or outboard motor without receiving a title signed on the front and back along with a bill of sale from the person(s) listed on the title or from their legally documented representative.
 If a legal representative signs the title for the recorded owner(s), you must obtain a copy of the documentation authorizing them to act on behalf of the owner(s).
 Texas Parks and Wildlife is not authorized to register/title boat trailers, those are handled by the Texas Department of Motor Vehicles through your local County Tax offices.